robert-mccarthy-ca/modern-druid/README.md

 We give the food away.
 All of it.
 Not because there isn’t profit in food — but because **there’s more carbon to draw down** if we don’t waste time on harvest logistics, sales, and transport.
 Let the people pick their own damn food, we're busy sequestering carbon.

-And more importantly, we want to **crush degenerative industrial agriculture** with simple market forces: it's hard to compete with free.
+And more importantly, we want to **crush extractive, degenerative, toxin-based, ecologically destructive industrial agriculture** with simple market forces: our food is organically grown, fresh, local and most importantly, free ... compete with that.
 It’s not just a farm — it’s a tool for **ending extractive agriculture** and replacing it with something that feeds everyone and heals everything.

 If we can prove this model works, carbon markets will reward it, farmers will copy it, and no one will be able to justify spraying poisons on monocrops ever again.